 Where to Stay:

-- Surf Maroc is a collection of oceanfront accommodations in Taghazout.
-Their properties include Taghazout Apartments, Taghazout Villa, Villa Mandala, and Amouage.
-After receiving the tours, there is one location I personally see as the obvious and really the only choice, and that is Amouage – This boutique hotel is somewhere you’re going to want to star on your map whether you decide to stay here or not (although I seriously recommend you do.)
-It’s spectacular in every way, from its 70s era Moroccan style decor to the chic events they host each night.
-Amenities include an infinity pool, spa, yoga and so much more.
+- Surf Maroc is a collection of oceanfront accommodations in Taghazout, their properties include: Taghazout Apartments, Taghazout Villa, Villa Mandala, and Amouage.
+After receiving the tours, there is one location I personally see as the obvious and really the only choice and that is Amouage – This boutique hotel is somewhere you’re going to want to star on your map whether you decide to stay here or not (although I seriously recommend you do.)
+It’s spectacular in every way, from it’s 70s style Moroccan decor to the chic events they host each night.
+Amenities include an infinity pool, a spa, yoga and so much more.

 - Prices start at 3,050 dirhams.

 - A surf & yoga house close by to Amouage.
 It offers an in-house restaurant with a full-bar reserved exclusively for guests.
 They offer a surf school, daily yoga and cultural expeditions.
 This is Amouage for the budget traveler.

 - This place is absolutely perfect for Digital Nomads and for travelers looking to immerse themselves in the local culture.
 It’s right on the bustling beachfront, the cafe is energized and where every westerner in the whole town seems to congregate.
 They offer daily yoga on the rooftop overlooking the water with a lovely instructor as well as daily surf guides.
 Where Amouage and D’Frost offer an exclusive resort experience, WOW feels more lively and local.

 - Exceptional decor, inside and out, and right in the center of town.
 Their rooftop arguably offers the best view in town.
 Like every other hotel in Taghazout they also offer surf packages and in-house yoga.
 The decor is what sets Munga Guest House apart and justifies the price point in my opinion, that and the fact that it’s the only place in town with a rooftop pool.